-Back when I was at the goat farm in Tenessee this past summer, I took an online class taught by Jane Gooddall through a program called Masterclass.
+Back when I was at the goat farm in Tenessee, I took an online class taught by Jane Gooddall through a program called Masterclass.
 The class was about conservation and chimpanzee behavior and was a-ok.
 If you’re into chimpanzees and want to learn about conservation through a fireside chat-like series with Jane Gooddall, I’d highly recommend this class.

 The main highlight for me was being able to connect with other ape enthusiasts through the class’ forum.
 I even bought a painting from one of my classmates, a New Zeland based artist named Deborah Moss.
 The piece I bought is similar to this one: